Upcoming conferences and workshops

 Participants must read through the book underlying the workshop before the beginning of the workshop.

-To apply for participation, please submit your data with a motivation letter in the linked form by no later than 10 December 2018.
-We will announce the results by 17 December.
 There is no participation fee and there are a limited number of travel bursaries available for graduate students from abroad.

 Adrian Currie is a philosophy lecturer at the University of Exeter.
 He did his post-doctoral internships in Calgary and Cambridge.
 His main research interests are in the philosophy of historical sciences, scientific practice, scientific methodologies.
 His personal website.